Custom component - CustomComponent

 • visible - variable controlling the component's visibility

-• translations - map of translations defined during component creation
+• translations - map of translations defined at component creation stage

 • componentId - map of component input parameters

-• componentData - map of the component's internal data (allows preserving the component state)
+• componentData - map of the component's internal data (allows preserving the component's state)

 • componentInput - map of the component's input data (keys are defined in the Inputs section, separated by commas)